 Photograph an environmental portrait of someone you do not know and who does not work for BU.

 Environmental portrait: 10pts (documentary)

-Review online Portfolio requirement, add ‘photo essay’ page.
+Review the online Portfolio requirement and add the ‘photo essay’ page.

 The Photo Essay